databrary/presentations/jlsc-15/jlsc.md

 The Inter-university Consortium for Political and Social Research (ICPSR) provides another.
 ICPSR emerged from the Institute for Social Research at the University of Michigan to encompass a consortium of institutional partners (Lyle, 2014).
 An open data repository for the social sciences at Yale (Peer & Green, 2012) represents a collaboration between Yale’s Office of Digital Assets and Infrastructure (ODAI) and the Institution for Social and Policy Studies (ISPS).
-However, the literature provides little detail about how these sorts of collaborations emerge or about which collaborators take the initiative.
+However, the literature provides some but not an abundant amount of detail about how these sorts of collaborations emerge or about which collaborators take the initiative.

 In contrast, the literature on library practices and resposibilities describes how new policies and practices around communication with the scientific community have been critical to the success of some data respositories.
 Purdue's Data Curation Center (DCC), for example, has developed a process for interviewing researchers about their data curation needs in contributing to data repositories; library staff need to understand how to conduct these interviews (Carlson, 2012).